 Imana Gunawan, a Texas-born Indonesian, is a Seattle-based storyteller, multimedia journalist, dance artist and creative director.
 Through her journalism and dance work, Imana believes in realizing a more just world for those historically pushed aside.
 As a journalist, Imana specializes in breaking news reporting and digital journalism, but has a soft spot for community-centered journalism and audio production.
-Imana currently works as senior breaking news analyst for Dataminr — primarily covering East, Southeast, and South Asia — and serves as deputy team lead.
+Imana currently works as senior breaking news analyst for Dataminr — primarily covering East, Southeast, and South Asia — and serves as deputy manager for a team of eight.
 She was previously editor at Breaking News (NBC News Digital) and producer at Humanosphere, where she produces/hosts weekly podcasts on community-based solutions to global poverty and inequity.
-Imana was also part of the 2017-18 On the Boards Ambassador Writer’s Corps.
 She is a member of Au Collective — a dance-based nonprofit centering people of color, queer people, and womxn — with which she regularly performs, collaborates and teaches.
-Since graduating from University of Washington's journalism and dance programs in 2015, she has been commissioned/produced by American Dance Guild in NYC, Velocity's Next Fest NW, Seattle Theater Group, and Washington Ensemble Theater, among others.
-She has also received residencies from the University of Washington, Center on Contemporary Art, and Shunpike.
-As a performer, Imana has worked with renowned artists and companies such as Chamber Dance Company, Alice Gosti, BANDALOOP, George Staib (Staibdance), Mary Sheldon Scott, Amy O'Neal, and Gianti Giadi (GIGI Dance Company).
-She has performed on- and off-stage in Washington and Jakarta since 2011, and taught in Seattle, Jakarta, and Amman, Jordan.
-She has also been featured on music videos or live show visuals.
+At 20 years old, she graduated from University of Washington with a B.A in journalism and dance.
 Imana is passionate about facilitating community conversations and has hosted panels for artists of color at events including the Artist of Color Expo and Symposium and the Womxn's Creative Industries Meetup.
+She was also part of the 2017-18 On the Boards Ambassador Writer’s Corps.

 She was awarded the Pioneer News Group Award for Excellence in Journalism for her community reporting work, and was a 2014 recipient of the Foreign Intrigue Scholarship, which allowed her to work for The Jordan Times in Amman, Jordan.
 Her reporting interests include underrepresented communities and histories, the intersection between policy and culture, and the arts—issues which often seep into her dance works.